-Car repairs are inevitable necessities for most people, but finding an honest mechanic at a fair price is not always easy.
-It may be difficult for most consumers to identify mistakes that were made or short cuts that are taken by mechanics.
+Car repairs happen from time to time.
+Finding an honest mechanic at a fair price is not always easy for everyone.
+Worse yet, it is difficult for most people to identify mistakes or short cuts that are taken by mechanics.
 That is, at least until something goes wrong!
-However, becoming an informed consumer is one of the best defenses.
-This article focuses on legal and practical issues with regard to car repairs.

 Where to Go for Car Repairs

-Car repair shops can be categorized as one of three main types, each with its strengths and weaknesses:
+Car repair shops can be categorized as one of three main types.
+Each has its strengths and weaknesses:

-- Car Dealerships: On one hand, mechanics at the dealership likely will be very familiar with the make and model of your car than general auto repair shops (mechanics often receive specialized training).
-But since repairs at dealerships tend to be quite expensive, many car owners tend to limit the use of dealership mechanics to just warranty-related repairs.
+- Car Dealerships: Mechanics at the dealership will be very familiar with the make and model of your car.
+These mechanics often receive specialized training.
+Repairs at dealerships tend to be quite expensive.
+Many car owners limit the use of dealership mechanics to just warranty-related repairs.

 - General Repair Shops: While parts often cost more at service stations, as compared to dealerships, labor often is less expensive.
-But finding a skilled, honest, and affordable mechanic can sometimes be tricky.
+However, finding a skilled, honest, and affordable mechanic can sometimes be tricky.

-- Auto Repair Chains: These types of repair shops tend to focus on one thing, whether it is routine oil changes, mufflers, or brakes, but some such chains offer a more complete list of services.
-Chains can usually offer a relatively low price because they operate such a high volume.
+- Auto Repair Chains: These types of repair shops tend to focus on one thing, whether it is routine oil changes, mufflers, or brakes.
+Some chains offer a complete list of services.
+Chains can usually offer a relatively low price because they work on such a high volume of cars.
 These types of chains are best for specific types of routine maintenance.